the-anweddol-project/the-anweddol-project/README.md

 ## Description

-Anweddol is a client/server implementation that provides SSH-controllable temporary virtual machines over the web.
+Anweddol is a client/server system providing temporary, SSH-controllable virtual machines to enhance anonymity online.

 ## About